01 of 07

-Signs that a Mixet cartridge is wearing out are:
+Signs that a Mixet cartridge is wearing out include:

-- Stiff Diverter - It becomes difficult to divert the temperature from hot to cold on the temp control.
+- Stiff diverter: It becomes difficult to divert the temperature from hot to cold on the temperature control.

-- Dripping - The valve is dripping or takes a lot of tightening to actually get the valve to not drip.
+- Dripping: The valve is dripping or takes a lot of tightening to close the valve fully and stop dripping.

-- Temperature Imbalance - The hot and cold are not balancing as good as it used to.
+- Temperature imbalance: The hot and cold water are not balancing as good as it used to.

 02 of 07